InfrastructureAsCode-ch/nornir_conditional_runner/README.md

                 "edge": 2,
             },
-            "conditional_group_key": "conditional_groups", # Custom key for conditional groups config in host data "skip_group_on_failure": True, # Sets the fail limit to 1 for all groups which do not have a group_fail_limit },
+            "conditional_group_key": "conditional_groups", # Custom key for conditional groups config in host data "skip_unspecified_group_on_failure": True, # Sets the fail limit to 1 for all groups which do not have a group_fail_limit
+    },
     inventory={
         "plugin": "SimpleInventory",